tjasika/Hangman/README.md

 # Hangman 🪢

 A classic **Hangman** game in React.js - with my own illustrations!
+You can check it out yourself - it's deployed!

 ### Components and pages
 I separated the project into three pages: